solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 # 02 / Introduction to Azure Database for MySQL

+Before jumping into Azure Database for MySQL, it is important to understand some MySQL history.
+Also, it is important the MySQL hosting option pros and cons.

+## What is MySQL?

 MySQL is a relational database management system based on [Structured Query Language (SQL)].
 MySQL supports a rich set of SQL query capabilities and offers excellent performance through storage engines